Tibet Pilgrimage Tour (Simikot - Kailash - Manasarovar Lake) – 16 Days

 • Transfer to and from Kathmandu International Airport

-• 5 nights hotel accommodation in Kathmandu with breakfast
+• 5 nights hotel accommodation in Nepal with breakfast

 • One-night hotel in Nepalgunj with breakfast